What Is a Support Plan Review — and Why Does It Matter?

 🧠 Blog 1 of 7 in our Support Planning & Reviews series

 Support planning reviews are often treated as a chore — but they’re actually one of the most powerful tools we have to demonstrate quality, responsiveness, and outcomes.
-If you only do them once a year, or treat them as a standalone meeting, you’re missing an opportunity to connect with what matters to the person and how their support can adapt and grow over time.
+When rooted in strong core principles and values, reviews become more than compliance exercises — they become evidence of person-centred practice in action.
+If you only complete them once a year, or treat them as a standalone meeting, you’re missing an opportunity to connect with what matters to the person and how their support can adapt and grow over time.

 🔄 What Is a Support Plan Review?